Silverthorne Attorneys Can Help.

 Silverthorne Attorneys is a personal injury law firm in Orange County whose top priority and singular focus is the people we represent.
 We work diligently to make sure that our clients are well taken care of and that their needs are not only met, but come first.
 Injured now?
 Do not hesitate to reach out to Silverthorne Attorneys for a free consultation.

-Tailgating is dangerous because it leaves the driver with little braking distance should the car in front suddenly slow down.
+Tailgating is dangerous because it leaves the driver with little distance should the car in front suddenly slow down.
 The tailgater endangers both himself and the driver in front of him.
 If you are a safe driver and a tailgater has you in his sights, he negates your safe driving by exposing you to the very danger you wish to avoid.
-However there are measures you can take to reduce or eliminate the danger.
+However, our car accident lawyer put together some measures you can take to reduce or eliminate the danger.

 Double Your Following Distance

-If you are using the three second rule to determine your following distance between you and the car in front, double it to six seconds.
+If you are using the three second rule to determine your following distance, double it to six seconds.
 Be careful not to do this too quickly because the tailgater may misinterpret this as an aggressive action.
 Doubling your following distance allows you to brake more gradually when the traffic ahead slows down.
 This makes it easier for the tailgater to react.
 You are essentially adding his safe following distance to yours.

 Safely Get Out Of His Way

 It may seem like you are “giving in” by getting out of his way.
 Remember that driving is not a contest of dominance.
 The objective is to get to your destination safely and getting out of the tailgater’s way does exactly that.

 If you are on a road with a single lane for each direction, look for a safe spot to pull over.
 If you are on a multilane highway, move to the lane on your right.
 Sometimes the tailgater cannot pass on your left because you are matching the speed of another car to your left.
 You and the car to your left are blocking the tailgater.
 Adjust your speed so that he can get around the “blockade.”